anne-mueller/publications/README.md

 [C1] Opdyke, B.N. & Müller A.: A paleocenographic comparison between isotopic results from the Scott Plateau and much of the rest of the Western Pacific Warm Pool Region.
 Third Australian Marine Conference, Adelaide, September/October 1997.

+## Reports

+[R12] Müller, A., 2008: The influence of the Indian Ocean Dipole and the El-Niño Southern Oscillation on long-term climate variability and climate change.
+Final report, Japanese Society for the Promotion of Science, 5 p.

+[R11] Müller, A., Establishing geochemical tracers for paleoceanographic reconstructions in the western Pacific, Marine National Facility of Australia, Cruise SST02/2006, Voyage Summary, 22 p.

+[R10] Müller, A., 2006: Establishing geochemical tracers for paleoceanographic reconstructions in the western Pacific, Marine National Facility of Australia, Cruise SST02/2006, Operational Report, 3 p.

+[R9] Müller, A., Tri Dewi, K. and Frenzel, P., 2005: Ostracods as indicators of environmental change in the Timor Trough, Indonesia, in German (Ostrakoden asl Indikatoren von Umweltveränderungen in der Timor See, Indonesien).
+Final Report, Internationales Burö des Bundesministeriums für Bildung und Forschung (Projekt IDN 01/010) - DLR-International Office of the German Federal Ministry of Education and Research.

+[R8] Müller, A., Tri Dewi, K. and Frenzel, P., 2003: Ostracods as indicators of environmental change in the Timor Trough, Indonesia, in German (Ostrakoden asl Indikatoren von Umweltveränderungen in der Timor See, Indonesien).
+Annual Report, Internationales Burö des Bundesministeriums für Bildung und Forschung (Projekt IDN 01/010) - DLR-International Office of the German Federal Ministry of Education and Research.

+[R7] Müller, A., Tri Dewi, K. and Frenzel, P., 2002: Ostracods as indicators of environmental change in the Timor Trough, Indonesia, in German (Ostrakoden asl Indikatoren von Umweltveränderungen in der Timor See, Indonesien).
+Annual Report, Internationales Burö des Bundesministeriums für Bildung und Forschung (Projekt IDN 01/010) - DLR-International Office of the German Federal Ministry of Education and Research.

+[R6] Müller, A., 2001: Paleoceanography of the Indonesian Seas.
+Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD), Program Report "Marine Research with Indonesia".

+[R5] Müller, A., 2001: Dynamics of the Leeuwin Current during the Late Quaternary.
+Final Report, Deutsche Forschungsgemeinschaft - German Research Council (DFG), Project Mu 1514/1-1.

+[R4] Müller, A., 2000: Dynamics of the Leeuwin Current during the Late Quaternary.
+Annual Report, Deutsche Forschungsgemeinschaft - German Research Council (DFG), Project Mu 1514/1-1.

+[R3] Müller, A., 1998: Paleoceanography of marine areas off Australia.
+Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD), Annual Report, HEP Program (Nachwuchswissenschaftler/Junior Scientist).

+[R2] Müller, A., 1997: Paleoceanography of marine areas off Australia.
+Deutscher Akademischer Austauschdienst - German Academic Exchange Service (DAAD), Annual Report, HEP Program (Nachwuchswissenschaftler/Junior Scientist).

+[R1] Müller, A., 1994: Sediment investigations in Lumparn Bight, Åland/Finland, in Swedish (Sedimentundersökningar i Lumparnbukten, Åland/Finland.
+Report to the provincial government of Åland and to Husö Biological Station, 24 p.

 ## Monographs

 ## Book Chapters